jayderyu/guitar-tuner/index.md

 #About

-This project was started so that I hame something to work on while learning JavaScript.

-It is a simple musical instrument tuner that uses the Web Audio API and canvas support built into the web browser.
+gtuner is a simple musical instrument tuner that uses the Web Audio API and canvas support built into the web browser.

 For now the project depends on [dsp.js](https://github.com/corbanbrook/dsp.js) to do the fft, but the plan is to write a standalone fft implementation so that the project can be self-contained.